Ryan-E-Mark/Ryan-E-Mark/README.md

 # Hi there 👋, my name is Ryan

 - 👩‍💻 Full Stack Web Developer
-- 🤔 Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 Exploring new technologies and developing software solutions.
+Starting to learn more about Web3 and blockchain development!
 - 💬 Ask me about anything!
 I'm very easy going
 - ⚡ Fun fact: I was born and raised in Alaska